Walking the Inca Trail is one of the most monumental experiences I have had in my life!

 Well!

-Having personally walked this iconic trail (I LOVED it!), first and foremost, I want to inspire you to walk the epic Inca Trail yourself, regardless of the time of year.
+Having personally walked this iconic trail for four days (I LOVED it!), first and foremost, I want to inspire you to walk the iconic Inca Trail yourself, regardless of the time of year.

 But still, what season you choose to do this once-in-a-lifetime hike does matter a little, so let’s dive into what it is like to do this monumental trek in March.